Here is a growing of resources for growing Boston-area families, herbalism, and more.

 The Massachusetts Midwives Alliance is a professional trade organization created by and for a dynamic and diverse group of midwives.
 The MMA was founded to build cooperation among midwives, and to promote midwifery as a means of improving health care for women and their families.
 Their website has a map of local home birth midwives around Boston.

-Kara Schamell and Emily Bowler have officially launched their midwifery partnership, Modern Mama Midwifery.
+Emily Bowler and Molly Geisler are continuing their local midwifery partnership, Modern Mama Midwifery.
 They attend home births, provide doula support and offer childbirth education classes.

 Birth and Beyond of Jamaica Plain hosts the Mass Midwives Alliance training classes, as well as childbirth education and other events for parents and professionals.